kreikey/DBibleReadingTracker/README.md

 Or just don't pass any arguments and just hit Enter if you've done one day's worth of reading for each section.

-To compile the program, run `dmd DBibleReadingTracker.d` from the OS command line.
+To compile the program, run `dmd -i DBibleReadingTracker.d` from the OS command line.
 On unix-like systems, you can also run the program as a script by making it executable and running it as `./BibleReadingTracker.d`
 Running the program as a script is no longer supported because that would require you to move the sdlang import folder into the same